Ulauncher/Ulauncher/docs/extensions/tutorial.rst

 The result above has name and description, but it doesn't have any action for when it's activated.
 The easiest way to add an action is with ``on_enter``.

-  :code:`on_enter` an action that will run when the result is activated with anter keypress (or by clicking).
+  :code:`on_enter` an action that will run when the result is activated with enter keypress (or by clicking).

   ::